charlesq34/frustum-pointnets/README.md

 By leveraging 2D object detectors, we greatly reduce 3D search space for object localization.
 The high resolution and rich texture information in images also enable high recalls for smaller objects like pedestrians or cyclists that are harder to localize by point clouds only.
 By adopting PointNet architectures, we are able to directly work on 3D point clouds, without the necessity to voxelize them to grids or to project them to image planes.
 Since we directly work on point clouds, we are able to fully respect and exploit the 3D geometry -- one example is the series of coordinate normalizations we apply, which help canocalizes the learning problem.
 Evaluated on KITTI and SUNRGBD benchmarks, our system significantly outperforms previous state of the art and is still in leading positions on current <a href="http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d">KITTI leaderboard</a>.

-For more details of our architecture, please refer to our paper or project website (TBA).
+For more details of our architecture, please refer to our paper or <a href="http://stanford.edu/~rqi/frustum-pointnets" target="_blank">project website</a>.

 ## Citation
 If you find our work useful in your research, please consider citing: